Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Waves"
 		{
+			// Limit Tank spawns according to Mutant Tanks' limits.
+			// Note: Set this setting to "0" for maps like Tank Challenge or Tanks Playground.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF, let the game, map, or other plugins determine the limit.
+			// 1: ON, let Mutant Tanks limit Tank spawns.
+			"Limit Extras"				"1"

 			// Wait this many seconds before spawning an extra Tank.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --